Voting with the Graph: Stable RLAIF via Topological Consistency Maximization: Methodology

-The core innovation of DGR lies in its ability to systematically transform conflicted pairwise preferences into logically consistent reward signals.
-This deconflicting process operates as a modular signal purifier that preprocesses noisy preference judgments before they are fed into any policy optimization framework.
-The transformation follows a three-stage pipeline designed to eliminate all logical inconsistencies while preserving the essential preference information.
+TCR systematically extracts consensus from noisy pairwise preferences.
+This consensus extraction process operates as a modular signal purifier that preprocesses noisy preference judgments before they are fed into any policy optimization framework.
+The transformation follows a four-stage pipeline (Figure~\ref{fig:tcr_framework}).